daviden1013/llm-ie/README.md

 We use a [synthesized medical note](demo/document/synthesized_note.txt) by ChatGPT to demo the information extraction process.
 Our task is to extract diagnosis names, spans, and corresponding attributes (i.e., diagnosis datetime, status).

 #### Choose an LLM inference engine
-We use one of the built-in engines.
+Choose one of the built-in engines below.

 <details>
 <summary><img src="https://avatars.githubusercontent.com/u/151674099?s=48&v=4" alt="Icon" width="20"/> Ollama</summary>